Jowita Wrzesień: Career

-In February 2022, she won one of the bronze medals in the women's 59 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
+In February 2022, Wrzesień won one of the bronze medals in the women's 59 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 In March 2022, she won the silver medal in the 59 kg event at the European Wrestling Championships held in Budapest, Hungary.
 In the final, she lost against Anastasia Nichita of Moldova.
 A few months later, she won the silver medal in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 She won one of the bronze medals in the women's 59 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+Wrzesień competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her first match and she did not qualify for the Olympics.